Jaimemosg/EstimationTools/README.md

 <!-- The data is from [NIST](https://www.itl.nist.gov/div898/handbook/apr/section2/apr221.htm#Example).
 They generated  20 random Weibull failure times with a parameter `shape=1.5` and `scale=500`.
 The test time is 500 hours, 10 of these failure times are right censored.
 The observed times are, to the nearest hour: 54, 187, 216, 240, 244, 335, 361, 373, 375, and 386. -->

-We generate data from an hypothetic failure test of 540 hours with 30 experimental units, 15 from group 1 and 15 from group 2.
+We generate data from an hypothetic failure test of approximately 641 hours with 40 experimental units, 20 from group 1 and 20 from group 2.
 Lets assume a censorship rate of 10%, and regard that the data is right censored.
-Times from 6 experimental units are shown just bellow:
+Times from 6 of the 20 experimental units are shown just
+bellow:

 ``` r
 library(RCurl)